Many cultures are defined by their street food.

 My own memories of my last stay are studded with happy incidents of streetside ricecakes, bright tangerines, savory fishcakes in sauce, and funny fish-shaped pastries filled with bean paste.
 Coming home from either school or work, you always pick up something.
 Sweet potatoes roasted in a black metal wood oven, fresh blocks of tofu, or even squirmy live sea cucumber (no joke)!
 Once on the way to school, my bus driver stopped and bought all the kids walnut cookies roadside.
 Yes, Korea is a culture defined by its street food.

-Hodduk is one of the more popular street snack items.
+Hodduk is one of the more popular street snack items in Korea.
 A good-natured matron commands a hot griddle laden with flat hotcakes filled with a sugary syrup and crunchy walnuts.
 These hotcakes are best eaten fresh, or at least within the hour.
 Surprisingly, they aren’t so difficult to make at home!
 A yeast dough, some brown sugar and nuts, along with a dependable spatula will yield about 8 of these sweet disks much sooner than you could fly to Korea!

 Street food in Korea.
 I think comfort food runs on the streets here.